 We provide businesses of all sizes with modern SaaS products that are designed with the user in mind.
 We started with Freshdesk, our customer experience (CX) product, and later expanded our offering to include Freshservice, our IT service management (ITSM) product.
 We then expanded our product offering to include a more complete customer relationship management (CRM) solution, which includes sales force and marketing automation.
 Finally, business users can have the power of modern SaaS technology with the ease of use of the most widely used consumer Internet services.
-As of March 31, 2021, approximately 50,500 businesses used our software to delight their customers and employees.
+Currently, more than 50,000 businesses use our software to delight their customers and employees.